Which Trailer Plans Should I Buy?

 I want to build a trailer, but there are so many possibilities – and some things are mutually exclusive.
 How do I narrow my thoughts?
 What things do I really need?
 And, most important, How do I choose which Trailer Plans to buy?

 Many people know exactly what they want.
-If that’s you, awesome.
+If that is you, awesome.
 You might not need this article.
 Other people grapple with decisions like weighing the benefits of size (length, width, and height) or capacity.
 Should I have sides?
 Or not?
 A ramp gate?
 Or . . . .
 Choosing which trailer plans to buy is not always a simple task, so here are some things to assist in the decision.
-We won’t make the decision for you, but hopefully the questions below will focus your mind.
+We will not make the decision for you, but hopefully the questions below will focus your mind.

 Guiding Questions To Choose A Trailer